 Remember to check the reviews and book a place that suits your interests while traveling.

 Rating 9.1, Prices start from $25 for Double room

 One of the most luxurious hostels you will find in Vientiane Laos.
-Rooms are spacious and very comfortable bed.
-With free Wi-fi They offer also a breakfast and coffee!
+The rooms are spacious and very comfortable bed.
+With free Wi-fi They offer also breakfast and coffee!
 The staff was very friendly and helpful.

 Rating 7.7, Prices start one Bed in Mixed Dormitory Room

 The hostel is also located not too far from one of the stops for the shuttle bus which goes to the airport.
 There are plenty of restaurants nearby.
 There have lockers to store your valuables.

 Rating 8.6, Prices start from $50 for Double room

 Perfect location in Vientiane and in easy walking distance from most temples and key sights.
 Free Wi-Fi.